ncsa/hydro_documentation/docs/source/user-guide/prog-env.rst

 Python
 ---------

-If you want a basic, recent Python setup, use the python installation under the gcc module.
-You can add modules via ``pip3 install --user <modulename>``,  setup virtual environments, and customize as needed for your workflow but starting from a smaller installed base of python than Anaconda.
+If you want a basic, recent Python setup, use the **python** installation under the **gcc** module.
+You can add modules via ``pip3 install --user <modulename>``, setup virtual environments, and customize as needed for your workflow but starting from a smaller installed base of Python than Anaconda.

 .. code-block::